-For third consecutive year, APS sees decrease of schools identified by Governor’s Office of Student Achievement (GOSA) for potential state intervention, while four APS Title I schools earn “Reward” designation from GaDOE.
+For third consecutive year, APS sees decrease of schools identified by Governor’s Office of Student Achievement (GOSA) for potential state intervention, while seven APS Title I schools earn “Reward” designation from GaDOE.

 Nearly a month after our EPIC State of the District program, Atlanta Public Schools has some more updates from both the Governor’s Office of Student Achievement (GOSA) and the Georgia Department of Education (GaDOE) that detail the current state of APS.